ConstraintLayout/constraintlayout.github.io/basics/create_chains.md

  The first thing worth mentioning is that the two views at the ends of the chain (in this case the leftmost and rightmost views) already have constraints from their left & right edges respectively, to the parent.
-The creation of the chain dimply defines the iter-relationships between the members of the chain.
+The creation of the chain simply defines the inter-relationships of the members of the chain.
 If we look at the chain that we have just created, there are a couple of visual representations that are worth explaining:

 ![Create a chain](../assets/images/basics/chains_create.png)

-Firstly not that the two connections between resemble a chain (these are the chain constraints which we have just created), and the outer two connections (between the leftmost and rightmost views and the parent) resemble springs.
+Firstly note that the two connections between the views resemble a chain (these are the chain constraints which we have just created), and the outer two connections (between the leftmost and rightmost views and the parent) resemble springs.
 These outermost connections denote the "chain mode" which has been applied to the chain.
 The "chain mode" specifies how the chain will fill the available space, and we can cycle between the three available modes using the "cycle chain